Safety Before, During & Always

 A 2006 study in Stroke Journal indicated that, “Quantitative estimates of the pace of neural circuitry loss in human ischemic stroke emphasize the time urgency of stroke care.
 The typical patient loses 1.9 million neurons each minute in which stroke is untreated.”

-The Staff for Life Helicopter Service is part of a coordinated effort within MU Health Care and other qualified Stroke Centers across Missouri to expedite patient transport and treatment.
-The Staff for Life crews participate in extra training on the importance of early notification of stroke teams to improve outcomes.
+MU Health Care's Air Medical Service is part of a coordinated effort within MU Health Care and other qualified Stroke Centers across Missouri to expedite patient transport and treatment.
+The Air Medical Service crews participate in extra training on the importance of early notification of stroke teams to improve outcomes.
 Our goal is to facilitate the quickest response possible and streamline the process for the receiving stroke center so that brain-saving therapies can begin the moment our helicopter arrives.

-In partnership with the Children’s Hospital Transport Service, the Staff for Life Helicopter Service provides a highly specialized team of neonatal intensive care nurses and respiratory therapists to transport babies weighing less than 15 pounds.
+In partnership with the Children’s Hospital Transport Service, the Air Medical Service provides a highly specialized team of neonatal intensive care nurses and respiratory therapists to transport babies weighing less than 15 pounds.

 The Children’s Hospital Transport Service team will arrive at facilities that lack the nurseries to care for critically ill infants and transport these fragile patients to receive the highest level of newborn and infant care at the MU Women’s and Children’s Hospital.